top of page

 Family Therapy Programs

-They don’t just treat the individual.
-Tigoni brings families together — parents, grandparents, siblings — to talk, heal, and learn new ways of relating.
+Tigoni doesn’t just treat the individual.
+They bring families together — parents, grandparents, and siblings — to talk, heal, and learn new ways of relating.
+This collective approach fosters understanding and empathy among family members, creating a supportive environment for recovery.

 Dual Diagnosis Care

-Many who have been hurt emotionally turn to substances to numb pain.
-Tigoni handles addiction and mental health simultaneously.
+Many who have been hurt emotionally turn to substances to numb their pain.
+Tigoni handles addiction and mental health simultaneously, ensuring that both aspects of a person’s well-being are addressed.
+This comprehensive approach helps individuals find healthier coping mechanisms.

 Personalized, Culturally Rooted Plans

-They mix evidence-based therapies (counseling, psychotherapy, etc.) with art, storytelling, reconnecting to heritage.
-Their aim: heal not just symptoms but identity.
+At Tigoni, they mix evidence-based therapies, such as counseling and psychotherapy, with art, storytelling, and reconnecting to heritage.
+Their aim is to heal not just symptoms but also identity.
+This culturally rooted approach helps individuals reconnect with their sense of self and community.

 Aftercare & Relapse Prevention

-In an environment of care — free from judgment, full of listening — a person can unlearn the language of fear and coercion.
-Families can repair trust.
-Grandparents can see new ways to show love.
+In an environment of care — free from judgment and full of listening — a person can unlearn the language of fear and coercion.
+Families can repair trust, and grandparents can see new ways to show love.

 How to Reach Tigoni